VRMADA/ultimatexr-unity/README.md

 **Important!** Not removing the folder before updating may result in incorrect files remaining after installation.
 2. Download the latest package (.unitypackage file) found in https://github.com/VRMADA/ultimatexr-unity/releases
 3. Double click the file to import the package to your project.

+### Method 3: Through the official Unity Asset Store

+- Completely remove the current version of UltimateXR if there is one installed.
+- Go to the [Asset Store](https://assetstore.unity.com/packages/slug/236782) and click Open in Unity to proceed with the installation.
+- Remember to rate and review our asset if you liked it!

 ## Learn UltimateXR